 History of the Breed

 Labradoodles still make fabulous service dogs.
-But they are also beloved as family pets for their famously friendly, smart, intuitive personality, their adorable appearance and, in some cases, their non-shedding coats (more about that in this article).
+But they are also beloved as family pets for their famously friendly, smart, intuitive personality, their adorable appearance and, in some cases, their non-shedding coats.

 How Big Are Labradoodle Puppies

 Labradoodle puppies can vary in size even within a single litter.
 This variance relates to the size of each parent dog.
 And also to what generation breeding program the puppy comes from (more about that topic here later).